smarinovic/smarinovic.github.io/_posts/2020-05-23-Bind-shell.md

 Null bytes ---^^^^^^
 ```

-similar to moving value to EAX register, we can move values to BL, CL and DL wich represents first 8 bites of EBX, ECX and EDX registers.
+similar to moving value to EAX register, we can move values to BL, CL and DL which represents first 8 bites of EBX, ECX and EDX registers.
 We couldn't use MOV AL, 0x167 as 0x167 requires more than 8 bits so AX had to be used.

 ```
 nasm > mov bl, 0x2